erwbgy/puppet-ntp/README.md

 ### Hiera configuration

-Add ntp_servers, ntp_country or ntp_continent parameters to a hiera
-config file.
-For example in /etc/puppet/hieradata/common.yaml:
+Add an ntp_servers, ntp_country or ntp_continent parameters to a hiera config file - for example in /etc/puppet/hieradata/common.yaml:

 Add the ntp_servers variable with a list of time server hostnames (often internal hosts):

     ntp_servers:
       - ntp1.domain.com